Eight tips to accelerate your learning of Argentine Tango

-Here are my recommendations to help with your goal of learning to dance Argentine Tango:
+Here are my recommendations to help you reach your goal of dancing Argentine Tango:

 Open your mind.
-A dancer sees everything from the point of view of a dancer.
-While you are developing the dancer in yourself, you will often be wrong in your valuations.
-Wait.
-Be patient.
-Pay attention.
-Listen.
-Watch.
+While developing the dancer in yourself, you will often be wrong in your valuations.
+Wait, be patient, pay attention, listen, and watch.
 That is why you need to trust your teachers.
-If you really like the way they dance, then study with them.
+If you like the way they dance, then study with them.

-We, human beings, are social.
+Human beings are social.
 Nothing happens in isolation.
-The “internet era” may make us believe that we can do anything without addressing another human being.
+The “internet era” may make us believe we can do anything without addressing another human being.
 It is a false assumption.
-Behind the virtual walls of the .com enterprises there are people.
+Behind the virtual walls of the .com enterprises, there are people.

-Any activity that you engage in, requires interactions with other people.
-The amazing tools that the world wide web and technology in general provide us, only work when they enhance our relationships with other humans: you need someone you care for and who at the same time cares for you.
+Any activity that you engage in requires interactions with other people.
+The unique tools that the World Wide Web and technology, in general, provide us only work when they enhance our relationships with other humans: you need someone you care for and who at the same time cares for you.

-This is what classes are: your teacher cares for you and you care for your teacher, with respect, affection, good intentions, mutual generosity and the common shared passion for the Art of Argentine Tango.
+This is what classes are: your teacher cares for you, and you care for your teacher with respect, affection, good intentions, mutual generosity, friendship, and the common shared passion for the art of Argentine Tango.

 Sometimes, when you come to your first class, you may still not have developed a passion for Tango.
-In that case, your teacher also teaches you to appreciate and give the correct valuation to this amazing Art.
-Argentine Tango is what connects you and your teacher, and connects both of you to other students and dancers.
+In that case, your teacher also teaches you to appreciate and give the correct valuation to this amazing art.
+Argentine Tango connects you and your teacher and both of you to other students and dancers.
 It connects you to a culture.

-In group classes you get to meet a group of other people interested in learning about Argentine Tango.
+In group classes, you meet others interested in learning about Argentine Tango.
 They are there for different reasons.
 What is yours?
-If your goal is to become a dancer, to integrate yourself and the Art of Argentine Tango in a new version of yourself, to be transformed, to make of yourself a work of Art, to become a better you, in sum: to be a milonguera or milonguero, you will eventually need to also take private lessons.
+If your goal is to become a dancer, to integrate yourself and the art of Argentine Tango in a new version of yourself, to be transformed, to make of yourself a work of art, to become a better you, in sum: to be a milonguera or milonguero, you will need to take private lessons.
 The sooner you take this step, the better.

 Group classes are very useful as long as you also combine them with private lessons.

-Group classes are very useful as long as you also combine them with private lessons.
-In the group class you will learn about the social aspects of Argentine Tango, you will develop relationships that may help you to experience your first milongas, and will find friendship, sympathy and understanding from other people in the same situation.
+Group classes are beneficial if you combine them with private lessons.
+In the group class, you will learn about the social aspects of Argentine Tango; you will develop relationships that may help you to experience your first milongas and find friendship, sympathy, and understanding from other people in the same situation.

 During private lessons, you can have direct input from an expert on the details that will improve you as a dancer.
-If you can dance with your teacher during most of the class, you are on the right path.
-The best way, and maybe the only way to incorporate the many nuanced layers of the Argentine Tango Art is to dance with an experienced milonguero in a private lesson, and do it regularly for a long period of time.
-You need to be consistent and constant in your development of yourself as a dancer.
+You are on the right path if you can dance with your teacher during most of the class.
+The best way, and maybe the only way, to incorporate the many nuanced layers of Argentine Tango is to dance with an experienced milonguero in a private lesson and do it regularly for an extended period.
+It would be best if you were consistent and constant in your development as a dancer.
 Avoid gaps and interruptions in your private lessons.
-Once a week is the minimum you will need to engage in to see results, but two sessions of two hours each every week is optimal.
+Once a week is a minimum you will need to engage in to see results, but two sessions of two hours each every week is optimal.

-In a private lesson, words and explanation will appear when necessary to answer your own questions, and learn to see Argentine Tango from the point of view of your teacher, who has been involved in it much longer than you, has been dancing at milongas for long time, and is recognized among his peers from Buenos Aires.
+In a private lesson, words and explanations will appear when necessary to answer your questions and learn to see Argentine Tango from the point of view of your teacher, who has been involved in it much longer than you, has been dancing at milongas for a long time, and is recognized among his peers from Buenos Aires.

 Dancing with your teacher is priceless.

-Dancing with your teacher, if he is knowledgeable, reliable, and recognized among his milonguero peers, is priceless, and the only certain way to become an authentic Argentine Tango dancer, a milonguera or milonguero.
+Dancing with your teacher, if he is knowledgeable, reliable, and recognized among his milonguero peers, is priceless and the only way to become an authentic Argentine Tango dancer, a milonguera or milonguero.